wlanslovenija/datastream/docs/reference.rst

    :members:

-Tags are a set of arbitrary JSON-serializable values that can be assigned to each metric.
+Tags are a set of arbitrary JSON-serializable values that can be assigned to each stream.
 Although tags can be complex values, simple values like strings or dicts of strings are preferred.

 Backends
 --------

-Metrics are stored in the metrics collection, datapoints are stored in the datapoints.<granularity> collections, where <granularity> is seconds, minutes, hours, and days.
+Streams are stored in the streams collection, datapoints are stored in the datapoints.<granularity> collections, where <granularity> is seconds, minutes, hours, and days.